-* When we went out to nice restaurants and clubs, I wore my favorite comfortable heels — these ‘ol things (in black).
-You might remember them from this post about my favorite comfortable shoes of all time.
+- When we went out to nice restaurants and clubs, I wore my favorite comfortable heels — these ‘ol things (in black).

-* I brought three different waterproof jackets, which was over-kill.
-I should have just brought this one, which is light (layers are your friend!), water resistant, and could look dressy if paired with heels.
+- I brought three different waterproof jackets, which was over-kill.
+I should have just brought my waterproof Anorak (I got mine at Target and it’s longer available but any of these would work) — it’s light (layers are your friend!), water resistant, and could look dressy if paired with heels.
 Or this Calvin Klein super-light, down jacket that comes with a bag you can smoosh it into to portability.

-* One light infinity scarf — this was probably my most useful layer!
-Easy to take on an off, and easily tied around my purse when I wasn’t wearing it.
+- One light infinity scarf — this was probably my most useful layer!
+The one I’ve been using for years is this cashmere blend scarf (pictured above).
+It’s easy to take on an off, and easily tied around my purse when I wasn’t wearing it.